ohscar/rmalloc/doc/paper/jeff.rst

   only the blocks that fit in the free space can be moved.

 .. figure:: graphics/compact-nonadjacent-relink-0.png
+   :scale: 50%

    Initial configuration with blocks Free 1-3, Locked 1-2, Unlocked 1-3, Rest

 .. figure:: graphics/compact-nonadjacent-relink-1.png
+   :scale: 50%

    Create free block 6 in the area where the used blocks are now.

 .. figure:: graphics/compact-nonadjacent-relink-2a.png
+   :scale: 50%

    a): block U3 is too large to fit in the free area.

 .. figure:: graphics/compact-nonadjacent-relink-2b.png
+   :scale: 50%

    b): block U3 fits in the free area.

 .. figure:: graphics/compact-nonadjacent-relink-3a.png
+   :scale: 50%

    a): After, with a new block Free 5 with left-overs from Free 1-3 and F6 from the space between U1-U3 and Rest

 .. figure:: graphics/compact-nonadjacent-relink-3b.png
+   :scale: 50%

    b): Unlocked 3 fits, but not enough size to create a full block F5 -- instead extend size of Unlocked 3 with 0 < n < sizeof(free_memory_block_t) bytes.